Hellsfoul/typo3_extbase_model/README.md

 I followed the tutorial and got this code present in this repository.

 1. Replace composer.json, with the one provided.
 This will install Typo3 v11.5 and the addon myfirstgame.
-2. In Typo3 backend goto Maintenance -> Analysze Database Structure  and let Typo3 create the tables.
+2. In Typo3 backend goto Maintenance -> Analyze Database Structure  and let Typo3 create the tables.